 - The main feature of the monthly Piney Woods Wildlife Society meetings is a presentation about a wildlife, bird or nature topic.

-- Meetings are held monthly on every third Wednesday (except June, July and August) at the Big Stone Lodge at Dennis Johnston County Park located at 709 Riley Fuzzel Road in Spring.
+- Meetings are held monthly on every second or third Wednesday (except June, July and August) at the Big Stone Lodge at Dennis Johnston County Park located at 709 Riley Fuzzel Road in Spring.
 [See below for specific dates for each month.]
 This park is just east of Old Town Spring 0.2 miles east of the Hardy Toll Road, before you get to the Spring Creek Bridge (see additional directions and map at the bottom of this page).
 FYI, there are occasional exceptions to the third Wednesday — when the Big Stone Lodge has other commitments, we generally try to move to the second Wednesday.
 Make sure to keep an eye here and on the newsletter for exact dates.

 - February PWWS Meeting

 Please join the Piney Woods Wildlife Society at 6:30 p.m. for our February meeting.
 The presentation for Wednesday, February 12th, 2020, will be entitled “Painted Wolves of Africa” by Lisa Griffis.
 It will take place on Wednesday the 12th at 6:30 p.m. (please note the change to the 2nd Wednesday just for this month only).
 Lisa describes her program as follows: